spacetelescope/drizzlepac/doc/source/singlevisit.rst

     - Successful **a priori** alignment

-The full set of possibilities for updated WCSs as reported using the **WCSNAME** keyword can be found in the description of the :ref:`wcsname_conventions`.
+The full set of possibilities for updated WCSs as reported using the **WCSNAME** keyword can be found in the description of the :ref:`wcsname-conventions`.

 As long as the input data meets these requirements, then SVM processing will have the best chance of success.
 Data which has not been able to be aligned successfully